 FINANCE MODULES IN ERP SOFTWARE

 All companies manage their financial transactions, payments, cash flows, revenues, and profits.
-The features of ERP financial module cover management of billing, expenditure, depreciation, balance sheets, financial analytics, etc. Moreover, it handles taxation and document management according to all the valid regulations.
+The features of the ERP financial module cover management of billing, expenditure, depreciation, balance sheets, financial analytics, etc. Moreover, it handles taxation and document management according to all the valid regulations.
 ERP accounting module includes the number of submodules responsible for a certain financial area.

 ERP purchase module features tasks that are essential for reasonable expenses as well as correspond to real demand.
-It covers the estimate of supplies, orders, required documentation, billing processes, goods receiving and of course integration of the data with General Ledger.
+It covers the estimate of supplies, orders, required documentation, billing processes, goods receiving, and of course, integration of the data with General Ledger.
 For instance, this ERP component generates the order request documentation that is sent to the suppliers.
 In return, the supplier sends the invoices that are automatically getting to the financial module.
-It should be integrated with the costing module to compare the total price in order to request an invoice, and only then sent to the accounting department for the payment.
-Later, the information about the completed transaction will be transferred to the purchasing module back to allow the supply department to see that the order is paid and they can request the delivery of the goods from the supplier.
+It should be integrated with the costing module to compare the total price in order to request an invoice, and only then sent to the accounting department for payment.
+Later, the information about the completed transaction will be transferred to the purchasing module back to allow the supply department to see that the order is paid, and they can request the delivery of the goods from the supplier.

 Costing module in ERP

-Internal cost control is an inevitable business process since you need to keep track of material and operations.
+Internal cost control is an inevitable business process since you need to keep track of materials and operations.
 It requires exceptional document management on every transaction and its expenses.
 The business intelligence component uses this data to measure the company’s expenditure and produces the necessary forecasts.
 Therefore, the ERP costing module determines the market cost for products or services so as to make them profitable for your company.